huntergroff/Synergy/README.md

 # Synergy React Application

 This repository holds all the code for the Synergy Center for Dance React-App website.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Organization

-In the top level of the src folder are the App.js, inddex.js, and index.css files.
+In the top level of the src folder are the App.js, index.js, and index.css files.
 These are the top-level files that run the react application.

 The subfolders of src are organized as follows
 * Components: all js and jsx files.
 The top level of the folder holds the footer, along with several "items" files, which are javascript lists that are used throughout the website to sequentially render repetitive sections of the html (such as Teacher Bios, FAQs, etc).